Whowong/CHH/GitLab/README.md

 2.4	Checkin the code/IAC templates from the Application.zip

+We just finished the second section, at this point we should have a project with the application source code checked in.

 ## 3. Continuous Integration

+Now that we have code checked in, lets start working on our pipeline.
+We will focus on building our app first(Continuous Integration).

 3.1	Go to CI/CD section then “Editor”.
 This is your pipeline editor.